 ![]() ![]() |

-ABOVE: An ACTV No. 5 "Aerobus" waits for passengers in Venice's Piazzale Roma.
-INSET BELOW: An ACTV electronic ticket reader.
-(Hold your ticket in the center of the circle until a green light comes on.)
+ABOVE: You can buy ACTV and ATVO tickets and passes at a counter or from vending machines in Venice Marco Polo Airport.
 ACTV is the public-transportation agency for Venice and its mainland suburbs.
-Its transit routes include the Linea 5 "Aerobus," which runs frequently between the airport and the city from about 4 a.m. until 1 a.m. and costs €10 one-way or €18 roundtrip.
+Its transit routes include the ACTV Line 5 "Aerobus," which runs frequently between the airport and the city from about 4 a.m. until 1 a.m. and costs €10 one way or €18 roundtrip.
 Travel time from Marco Polo Airport to the Piazzale Roma is approximately 20 to 25 minutes, depending on traffic and how often the bus needs to stop for local passengers.
-Because this bus costs more than the faster and more comfortable ATVO bus, it may seem like the lesser value.
+Because this bus costs as much as the faster and more comfortable ATVO bus, it may seem like a poor choice.
 However, there are two reasons why it may be worth considering, especially if you don't have much luggage:

 Where to buy tickets at the airport:You can buy ACTV single-fare tickets at the public-transportation booth in the arrivals terminal, which also sells 12-hour to 7-day ACTV Tourist Travel Cards, ATVO coach tickets, etc.